 Sabres at Ducks | Recap

-ANAHEIM -- Troy Terry scored at 1:29 of overtime and the Anaheim Ducks recovered for a 6-5 win against the Buffalo Sabres at Honda Center on Sunday.
+ANAHEIM -- Troy Terry scored at 1:29 of overtime, and the Anaheim Ducks recovered for a 6-5 win against the Buffalo Sabres at Honda Center on Sunday.

 "He's such an elusive breakaway guy," Lyon said of Terry.
 "When guys can get that close and then get it up top, he's a dangerous player."

 “We’ve been dying to play in these games," Terry said.
-"We're just trying to stay in the moment and just relish being in this position, and hopefully keep learning along the way.”
+"We're just trying to stay in the moment and just relish being in this position and hopefully keep learning along the way.”

-Owen Power and Zach Benson each tallied a goal and an assist, Rasmus Dahlin had two assists, and Alex Lyon made 27 saves for Buffalo (44-20-7), which rallied from a two-goal, third-period deficit to stretch its point streak to five games (4-0-1) and maintain a four-point lead over the Tampa Bay Lightning for first place in the Atlantic Division.
+Owen Power and Zach Benson each had a goal and an assist, Rasmus Dahlin had two assists, and Alex Lyon made 27 saves for Buffalo (44-20-7), which extended its point streak to five games (4-0-1).

 "They're a very dangerous team," Lyon said of the Ducks.
 "I was extremely impressed with their offensive capability.
 It took me by surprise, to be honest, how good their offensive game was."